What is self-harm?

 Self-harm in adulthood is less common, but it can emerge as a coping mechanism at any phase of life and in response to any challenging situation in which people feel trapped and powerless.
 Self-harming behaviour is not limited to humans; captive animals have also been known to exhibit self-harming behaviour.

 - Falling over intentionally

 Behaviours associated with substance abuse/addiction and eating disorders are not always classified as self-harm, as the damage done to the person’s body is often considered a side-effect, rather than the main intent.
-However, people who abuse substances or perform behaviours associated with disordered eating who do so with the intention of causing their body harm could be said to be self-harming.
+However, people who abuse substances or perform behaviours associated with disordered eating with the intention of causing their body harm could be said to be self-harming.

 Signs and symptoms of self-harm